-Conscientious objection by nurses and midwives
+Conscientious objection by nurses, midwives and nursing associates

-Paragraph 4.4 of the Code states that nurses and midwives who have a conscientious objection must tell colleagues, their manager and the person receiving care that they have a conscientious objection to a particular procedure.
+Paragraph 4.4 of the Code states that nurses, midwives and nursing associates who have a conscientious objection must tell colleagues, their manager and the person receiving care that they have a conscientious objection to a particular procedure.
 They must arrange for a suitably qualified colleague to take over responsibility for that person’s care.

-Article 4(1) of the Abortion Act 1967 (Scotland, England and Wales)
+Section 4(1) of the Abortion Act 1967 (Scotland, England and Wales)

-This provision allows nurses and midwives to refuse to participate in the process of treatment which results in the termination of a pregnancy because they have a conscientious objection, except where it is necessary to save the life or prevent grave permanent injury to the physical or mental health of a pregnant woman.
+This provision allows nurses, midwives and nursing associates in Scotland, England and Wales to refuse to participate in the process of treatment which results in the termination of a pregnancy because they have a conscientious objection, except where it is necessary to save the life or prevent grave permanent injury to the physical or mental health of a pregnant woman.

 The Supreme Court decision in Greater Glasgow Health Board (Appellant) v Doogan and another (Respondents) (Scotland) UKSC 68 provides additional information on the meaning of participation in any treatment.